Kharouk/Fave-Language-Picker/README.md

 # Favourite Language Picker
 [![Build Status](https://travis-ci.com/Kharouk/Fave-Language-Picker.svg?token=y9Amnq7P4ASRBhz6qGVw&branch=master)](https://travis-ci.com/Kharouk/Fave-Language-Picker)

 Unsure on what your favourite programming language is?
 Have millions of repos and still guessing if you use Ruby over JavaScript?
 Use this renowned application to figure out your most used language!

+The application is based off a technical test I received for a job position as a full-stack engineer.

 ## Deployed Application:
 https://github-common-language.herokuapp.com